 According to the February 2020 "Growing Stress on the Farm, The Expanding Economic and Mental Health Disparities in Rural Missouri" report, rural Missouri's mental health crisis is more challenging than in urban areas.
 It may be especially severe in the agricultural community.
 Recent studies, media coverage and congressional action suggest that farmers and ranchers face a unique set of external challenges.
 These result in adverse mental health outcomes in agricultural communities.
-Pervasive stigma and geographic barriers to accessing mental health care sometimes prevent those seeking behavioral health services for stress, anxiety and depression from receiving it in rural Missouri.
+Pervasive stigma and geographic barriers to accessing mental health care sometimes prevent those seeking behavioral health services for stress, anxiety, and depression from receiving it in rural Missouri.

-To address these issues, during the month of May, MU Extension, the Farm and Ranch Stress Alliance Network (FRSAN) and their statewide partners join the national movement to raise awareness about mental health.
+To address these issues, during the month of May, MU Extension, the Farm and Ranch Stress Assistance Center (FRSAC) and their partners join the national movement to raise awareness about mental health.
 Together, they work to fight stigma, provide support, educate the public, make referrals to telehealth counseling, and advocate for polices that support the millions of Missourians affected by stress, anxiety, and mental illness.

-MU Extension and the FRSAN compiled a list of helpful resources to provide all Missourians in a free online publication called the "Mental Health Awareness Month Promotional Toolkit."
-The toolkit provides credible resources and reliable tools to promote and support the mental health and well-being of rural individuals, farmers, ranchers, and their families in agricultural communities.
+MU Extension and the FRSAC compiled a list of helpful resources to provide all Missourians in an online publication called the "Together We Can" Mental Health Awareness Month Promotional Toolkit.
+The toolkit provides resources and tools to promote and support the mental health and wellbeing of rural individuals, farmers, ranchers, farmworkers, and their families in agricultural communities.